Maatary/haskell-from-first-principles/lambda/fundamentals.md

     >
     > ⟶

-    Under this strategy (and the ones below), the evaluation relation is actually a partial function: each term t evaluates in one step to at most one term t 0
+    Under this strategy (and the ones below), the evaluation relation is actually a partial function: each term `t` evaluates in one step to at most one term `t'`

   - The **_call by name_** strategy is yet more restrictive, **allowing no reductions inside abstractions**.
 Starting from the same term, we would perform the first two reductions as under normal-order, but then stop before the last and regard **λz. id z** as a normal form: